Tails To Tell is a collective of amazing people striving to build a better life for rescued or abandoned cats.

 We encourage people of all types to volunteer at our shelter!
 Due to the nature of some of the work required, we have some limitations and requirements depending on the position.

-You must be 16 years of age in order to volunteer with our shelter.
-A permission slip must be signed by a parent or guardian in order to volunteer.
+Updated January 2023: Youth must be 14 years of age in order to volunteer with our shelter, and accompanied at all times by a responsible adult (parent, friend, current volunteer).
+A permission slip must be signed by a parent or guardian in order for youth to volunteer.
 Youth Volunteers can apply for most of the positions available.

 We can discuss this on a case by case basis, so please email us at email@example.com.